2026-06-03

 This section captures rental-property cash flow, financing, planned disposition, and tax treatment so projections include both ongoing rental income and eventual sale/estate outcomes.

-opens the multi-tab rental property dialog.
+Add Rental opens the multi-tab rental property

-Figure 23: Rental Property dialog - Rental tab
+Figure 33: Rental Property dialog - Rental tab

 Property name Descriptive label for the property